Frederick Barbarossa: Third Crusade

 On 15 April 1189 in Haguenau, Frederick formally and symbolically accepted the staff and scrip of a pilgrim and set out.
 His crusade was "the most meticulously planned and organized" up to that time.
-According to one source written in the 1220s, Frederick organized a grand army of 100,000 men (including 20,000 knights) and set out on the overland route to the Holy Land; This number is believed to be inaccurate and modern estimates using contemporary sources place the size of his army at 12,000–15,000 men, including 3,000–4,000 knights.
+According to one source written in the 1220s, Frederick organized a grand army of 100,000 men (including 20,000 knights) and set out on the overland route to the Holy Land; This number is believed to be inaccurate by modern scholars using incomplete contemporary sources that place the size of his army at 12,000–15,000 men, including 3,000–4,000 knights.

-The Crusaders passed through Hungary, Serbia, and Bulgaria before entering Byzantine territory.
-Matters were complicated by a secret alliance between the Emperor of Constantinople, Isaac II Angelos, and Saladin, warning of which was supplied by a note from Sibylla, ex-Queen of Jerusalem.
+On 11 May 1189, after the majority of his army had already departed toward Hungary on land, Frederick sailed from Regensburg down the River Danube.
+When he came to the village of Mauthausen, Frederick ordered the village to be burned for levying a toll on the crusader army.
+The Crusaders then passed through Hungary, Serbia, and Bulgaria before entering Byzantine territory.
 While in Hungary, Barbarossa personally asked the Hungarian Prince Géza, brother of King Béla III of Hungary, to join the Crusade.
 The king agreed, and a Hungarian army of 2,000 men led by Géza escorted the German emperor's forces.

-Later on, Frederick camped in Philippopolis, then in Adrianople in the autumn of 1189 to avoid winter climate in Anatolia, in the meantime, he received imprisoned German emissaries who were held in Constantinople, and exchanged hostages with Isaac II, as a guarantee that the crusaders do not sack local settlements until they depart the Byzantine territory.
-In March 1190, Frederick left Adrianople to Gallipoli at the Dardanelles to embark to Asia Minor.
+Later on, Frederick camped in Philippopolis, then in Adrianople in the autumn of 1189 to avoid the winter climate in Anatolia, in the meantime, he received imprisoned German emissaries who were held in Constantinople, and exchanged hostages with Isaac II, as a guarantee that the crusaders would not sack local settlements until they depart the Byzantine territory.
+In March 1190, Frederick left Adrianople for Gallipoli at the Dardanelles, to embark to Asia Minor.

 The armies coming from western Europe pushed on through Anatolia, where they were victorious at the Battle of Philomelium and defeated the Turks in the Battle of Iconium, eventually reaching as far as Cilician Armenia.
 The approach of Barbarossa's victorious German army greatly concerned Saladin, who was forced to weaken his force at the Siege of Acre and send troops to the north to block the arrival of the Germans.

 Death and burials

-Emperor Frederick Barbarossa opted on the local Armenians' advice to follow a shortcut along the Saleph river.
+Barbarossa opted on the local Armenians' advice to follow a shortcut along the Saleph River.
 Meanwhile, the army started to traverse the mountain path.
-On 10 June 1190, he drowned near Silifke Castle in the Saleph river.
+On 10 June 1190, he drowned near Silifke Castle in the Saleph River.
 There are several conflicting accounts of the event: